timescale/docs.timescale.com-content/getting-started/installation-apt-ubuntu.md

 #### Configure your database

 There are a [variety of settings that can be configured][config] for your new database.
-At a minimum, you will need to update your `postgresql.conf` file to include our library to the parameter `shared_preload_libraries`.
+At a minimum, you will need to update your `postgresql.conf` file to include our library in the parameter `shared_preload_libraries`.
 The easiest way to get started is to run `timescaledb-tune`, which is installed by default when using `apt`:
 ```bash